Elijah Mitchell Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- In his one career matchup against them, Mitchell finished with 91 rushing yards against the Rams, 16.5 more than his over/under in Sunday's game.
+- Mitchell recorded 91 rushing yards in his one career matchup against the Rams, 16.5 more yards than his over/under in Sunday's game.

-- Mitchell did not have a touchdown run in that contest against the Rams.
+- Mitchell did not have a touchdown run in that matchup against the Rams.

-- The Rams give up 101.2 yards per game on the ground, the NFL's sixth-ranked rush defense.
+- Mitchell will go up against a Rams squad that allows 101.2 rushing yards per game and is the NFL's sixth-ranked rush defense.

-- This year the Rams are ranked 23rd in the league in rushing touchdowns allowed (17).
+- The 49ers are up against the NFL's 23rd-ranked defense when it comes to rushing TDs conceded (17 this season).

 Recent Performances

-- Last week against the Texans, Mitchell racked up 119 yards on 21 carries (averaging 5.7 yards per carry).
+- In last week's matchup with the Texans, Mitchell rushed for 119 yards on 21 carries (averaging 5.7 yards per attempt).

-- He tacked on two receptions for 11 yards and scored one touchdown in the passing game.
+- Mitchell tacked on two catches for 11 yards and scored one receiving touchdown.

+- Mitchell has put up 119 rushing yards on 21 carries (39.7 yards per game) with zero touchdowns during his last three games.

-- He has added two catches for 11 yards (3.7 per game) and one receiving touchdown.
+- He's also caught two passes for 11 yards (3.7 per game) and one touchdown.

 Mitchell's San Francisco Teammates